 What Is A Binding Pretrial In An Illinois Divorce?

 If either party to a divorce is feeling confident that the judge’s recommendations will be in their favor and they’d prefer to avoid the time and expense of a trial, that party can suggest a binding pretrial.

-If both parties agree in advance to a binding pretrial, then the divorce judge’s recommendations will be adopted as orders…whether one of you likes it or not.
+If both parties agree in advance to a binding pretrial, then the divorce judge’s recommendations will be adopted as orders…whether either party is satisfied or dissatisfied.

 The order scheduling the binding pretrial must include that the the pretrial will be binding by agreement of the parties.

 It is common to have purely financial cases where the court only needs to decide division of property and support.
 These cases have no facts in dispute so there’s no need to present evidence in a trial…because all the evidence will be stipulated to by both parties.

 In such cases, a binding pretrial is both economical and logically sound.

 But, if there are facts in dispute and you believe a summary of those facts will fare better for you than a full disclosure of those facts over hours in trial…then maybe you should elect to have a binding pretrial.